MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Method

-1)~\textbf{DINO}~\cite{caron2021emerging} is trained in a self-supervised way by the self-distillation of plain ViTs.
-In DINO, all transformer blocks enjoy the same feature scale.
-The prominent characteristic of DINO is that attention maps of its last layer can learn class-specific features leading to unsupervised object segmentations as discussed in ~\cite{caron2021emerging}, and shown in Fig.~\ref{fig:dino_att}.
-The feature representations of DINO enjoy good generalizations for various environments, illuminations, and resolutions.

-\noindent2)~\textbf{Twins}~\cite{chu2021twins} has a hierarchical ViT model with a multi-scale architecture as in Fig.~\ref{fig:overview}(b).
-To further reduce the complexity, Twins employs the separable locally-grouped self-attention and global sub-sampled attention to construct each attention block.
-Such a global and local design outperforms the classic pyramid ViT~\cite{wang2021pyramid}.
-Twins also leverages Conditional Position Encoding (CPE)~\cite{chu2021conditional} with 2D depthwise convolutions instead of the absolute positional encoding in other ViTs~\cite{dosovitskiy2020image,he2021masked,liu2021swin}.

-\textbf{Overview.} The architecture of MVSFormer is overviewed in Fig.~\ref{fig:overview}, as the seminal MVS pipeline in \cite{yao2018mvsnet}.
-Given a group of $N$ images with different views which contain reference image $\mathbf{I}_0\in\mathbb{R}^{H\times W\times 3}$ and source images $\{\mathbf{I}_i\}_{i=1}^{N-1}\in\mathbb{R}^{H\times W\times 3}$, as well as the their camera intrinsics and extrinsics, MVSFormer learns feature representation in feature extraction (Sec.~\ref{sec:feature_extraction}), enhanced by the plain ViT-- DINO~\cite{caron2021emerging} (Fig.~\ref{fig:overview}(a)) or the hierarchical ViT-- Twins~\cite{chu2021twins} (Fig.~\ref{fig:overview}(b)) with several novel training strategies (Sec.~\ref{sec:multi_scale_training}).
+\textbf{Overview.} The architecture of MVSFormer is overviewed in Fig.~\ref{fig:overview}, as the seminal MVS pipeline in \citet{yao2018mvsnet}.
+Given a group of $N$ images with different views which contain reference image $\mathbf{I}_0\in\mathbb{R}^{H\times W\times 3}$ and source images $\{\mathbf{I}_i\}_{i=1}^{N-1}\in\mathbb{R}^{H\times W\times 3}$, as well as the their camera intrinsics and extrinsics, MVSFormer learns feature representation in feature extraction (Sec.~\ref{sec:feature_extraction}), enhanced by the hierarchical ViT-- Twins~\citep{chu2021twins} (Fig.~\ref{fig:overview}(a)) or the plain ViT-- DINO~\citep{caron2021emerging} (Fig.~\ref{fig:overview}(b)) with several novel training strategies (Sec.~\ref{sec:multi_scale_training}).
 Then the multi-stage cost volume formulation and regularization are presented to compute the probabilities of coarse-to-fine depth hypotheses (Sec.~\ref{sec:correlation_volume}).
 Finally, cross-entropy loss is employed to optimize the MVSFormer, while the inference is made on depth expectation (Sec.~\ref{sec:loss}).

+\textbf{Preliminaries}.
+(1) \textit{Twins}~\citep{chu2021twins} is pre-trained in a supervised way by the hierarchical-ViT model as in Fig.~\ref{fig:overview}(a).
+To further reduce the complexity, Twins employs the separable locally-grouped self-attention and global sub-sampled attention to construct each attention block.
+Such a global and local design outperforms the classic pyramid ViT~\citep{wang2021pyramid}.
+Twins also leverages CPE~\citep{chu2021conditional} with 2D depthwise convolutions instead of the absolute positional encoding in other ViTs~\citep{dosovitskiy2020image}.
+(2) \textit{DINO}~\citep{caron2021emerging} is pre-trained in a self-supervised way by the self-distillation of plain-ViT as in Fig.~\ref{fig:overview}(b).
+The prominent characteristic of DINO is that attention maps of its last layer can learn class-specific features leading to unsupervised object segmentations as discussed in ~\citet{caron2021emerging}, and shown in Fig.~\ref{fig:dino_att}.
+Thanks to the unsupervised training and the multi-crop strategy, the feature representations of DINO can be well generalized to various environments, illuminations, and resolutions.